jump-dev/JuMP.jl/docs/src/solvers.md

   model can be discarded and restored from the cache just before optimization.
   The `CachingOptimizer` has two different modes: Automatic and Manual corresponding to the two JuMP modes with the same names.
-* `LazyBridgeOptimizer`: when a constraint added is not supported by the optimizer, it tries transform the constraint into an equivalent form, possibly adding new variables and constraints that are supported by the optimizer.
+* `LazyBridgeOptimizer` (this can be disabled using the `bridge_constraints` keyword argument to [`Model`](@ref) constructor): when a constraint added is not supported by the optimizer, it tries transform the constraint into an equivalent form, possibly adding new variables and constraints that are supported by the optimizer.
 The applied transformations are selected among known recipes which are called bridges.
 A few default bridges are defined in MOI but new ones can be defined and added to the `LazyBridgeOptimizer` used by JuMP.

 See the [MOI documentation](http://www.juliaopt.org/MathOptInterface.jl/stable/) for more details on these two MOI layers.